roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  He couldn't fight for Heather anymore.
 Helena was too hot.
 Her words too tempting.
 Her mind too smart.
 And her boobs were just enormous!
 His hands were dying to be filled with that soft flesh.
 Her cunt looked so sweet and delectable.
 Her body was just so insane.
 It had taken the fight out of him.
 He couldn't fight her away anymore.
 He would just have to give up and let Helena do what she wanted with him.
 Become her bed-mate.
 Fuck partner.
 Sex-slave.
 Whatever it is she wanted, he would have to give her.
 He had to do it.
 He had to give his body to her.
 He had to have the pleasure he craved.
 He needed to cum.
 He needed to ride alongside Helena.
 He needed to ride the waves of the sea.
 To test the limits of the universe.
 He had to be free.

  Derek stepped forward and got on his knees, kneeling before Helena.
 He grabbed her creamy thighs and pulled her ass to the edge of the bed.
 He glanced up at her, looking past her creamy peaks, into her cool, crystal-blue eyes.
 She gave him a slight nod, a nod that he interpreted as a message to him, communicating that he could trust her.
 He paused and looked down at her plump, mature pussy.
 Her silver landing strip.
 Her protruding clit.
 He looked into what would become his future.
 His wife's grandmother's cunt.
 He should just be seeing it for what it was, simply a sexy vagina.
 Just a small part of her voluptuous frame.
 But he knew, deep down, that if he got any closer, that if he complied with any of her sick wishes, this pussy would soon be ruling his life.
 This thought should disgust him, but the thought sent a ripple of pleasure to his core.
 Just the thought of his wife's grandmother's sexy cunt was driving him wild with lust.
 Derek's eyes lidded over, his mouth opened, and he dove forward, his open mouth colliding with his wife's grandmother's cunt.
 His mouth formed a seal around her pussy, and his tongue leapt out and took a tentative lick along her plump lips.
-Report_Story #9